tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

 ---

-## Layer 2 Scaling Landscape
+## Scaling Landscape

-- L2S can be roughly grouped into these groups:
+- Layer 2 Scaling can be roughly grouped into these groups:
   - Off-chain matching engines
   - Off-chain processing nodes
   - Off-chain payment channels